 Bordetella for Dogs

 First, let’s be clear.
-Dr. Dodds and Hemopet do not recommend the vaccine against, Bordetella bronchiseptica, a bacterium that is a member of the canine kennel cough complex.
+W. Jean Dodds and Hemopet do not recommend the vaccine against, Bordetella bronchiseptica, a bacterium that is a member of the canine kennel cough complex.
 It is considered a non-core vaccine by the World Small Animal Veterinary Association (WSAVA) and the American Animal Hospital Association (AAHA) too.

 However, we realize that extenuating circumstances occur that may make it unavoidable.
 A good example is you are going on a business trip, need to board your companion dog, and the boarding facility requires proof of vaccination against Bordetella bronchiseptica, and will not accept a waiver.

 In this instance, we prefer either the live attenuated oral or intranasal Bordetella vaccines instead of the killed injectable.
 Note that the intranasal vaccine can spray around the face and eyes and anyone nearby.

 A 2013 study from the University of Wisconsin – Madison demonstrated that local secretory (in the nasal passages) antibody IgA immunity was induced by both the oral and intranasally administered vaccines – something that is unachievable with the killed injectable version.
 So, your dog would have local and systemic protection against the bacterium.

 Additionally, the oral and intranasal versions of Bordetella cause the body to release interferon (proteins that are part of the body’s natural defenses) which helps cross-protect against the other upper respiratory viruses.
 Injectable Bordetella vaccine does not offer this added benefit.